tomgenoni/token-flow-demo/README.md

 1. In your application, run `npm install @tomgenoni/token-flow-demo`.
 A `postinstall` script runs [`build.js`](https://github.com/tomgenoni/token-flow-demo/blob/main/build.js) and this is what produces the platform-specific files, in this case CSS file and a JavaScript file.

 2. Inspect `node_modules/@tomgenoni/token-flow-demo/dist/` in your application to view the distribution files.
+See ["Files included in package"](https://github.com/tomgenoni/token-flow-demo) to limit what files get published.

 3. You can now import to your application.